tensorflow/tensorflow/ci/official/README.md

     - Uses `pycpp.sh`, `code_check_changed_files.sh`
     - Also uses `envs/continuous_...`

-These `envs` match up with an environment matrix that roughly covers:
+These "env" files match up with an environment matrix that roughly covers:

 -   Linux, MacOS, and Windows machines (these pool definitions are internal)
 -   x86 and arm64